 Clinical Support and Policy Development

-In 1996, an VA MAP (ADAP from 1996 to 2019) Advisory Committee was created.
+In 1996, a VA MAP (ADAP from 1996 to 2019) Advisory Committee was created.
 The committee is comprised of HIV/AIDS medical providers, a pharmacist, and consumers.
 The committee advises VDH on changes to the formulary, changes in eligibility criteria, adherence issues, and educational concerns.
 The committee reviews data on VA MAP utilization and assess budgetary implications of trends and program changes.

 For more information about the committee, please see the VA MAP Advisory Committee Scope.

-VA MAP Quarterly Call
+Additional VA MAP Resources